 From Tokyo, your Japan Rail Pass gives you direct access to all that Yokohama has to offer.
-Both Tokyo and Yokohama are laced with JR train lines, giving you a multitude of travel options.
+Both Tokyo and Yokohama are well-served by JR train lines, giving you a multitude of travel options.

-- From Tokyo Station, or Shinagawa Station, take the JR Tokaido line, Yokosuka line or Keihin-Tohoku line (also available from Ueno Station).
-With a 48 minutes travel time, this is the fastest route from Tokyo Station to Yokohama Station (downtown).
+- From Tokyo Station, take the JR Tokaido line, Yokosuka line or Keihin-Tohoku line (also available from Ueno Station).
+With only 48 minutes of travel time, this is the fastest route from Tokyo Station to Yokohama Station (downtown).

 - From Shibuya Station, you may take the express or limited express train on the Tokyu Toyoko Line (not covered by the JR Pass).
 Depending on your starting point, the trip will last 40 and 45 minutes.

 Kyoto to Yokohama

-When traveling from Kyoto, you will pass through Tokyo.
 From Kyoto Station, take the JR Tokaido Shinkansen line to Shin-Yokohama Station, a trip of three and a half hours by Hikari train or four hours by Kodama train.
 The fastest option is to take a Nozomi train, as the journey takes just under two hours.

 Osaka to Yokohama